 The Constitution, after all, is color-blind.
-The 14th amendment does require the end of racial discrimination in all parts of our public life.
-The universal declaration of human rights, endorsed overwhelmingly by the people of the world, affirms this as one of the first principles of world order.
+The 14th amendment does require the end of racial discrimination in all parts of our

 "A Fresh Look at Race Relations.
 Address by Hon.
 Charles Bowles of Connecticut," June 22, 1959, p.
 2 (Bishop Robert R. Brown Papers)